John Frederick I, Elector of Saxony: Elector of Saxony

 In spite of the warnings of the emperor, of Brück, and of Luther, he arbitrarily set aside in 1541 the election of Julius von Pflug as the bishop of Naumburg, and instead instituted Nicolaus von Amsdorf as bishop, and introduced the Reformation.
 In 1542 he expelled Duke Henry V of Brunswick-Wolfenbüttel from his country to protect the Evangelical cities Goslar and Brunswick and introduced the Reformation there.
-New war-like entanglements hindered Emperor Charles V from interfering and by apparently yielding he succeeded in concealing his true intentions.
+Entanglement in other wars hindered Emperor Charles V from interfering and by apparently yielding he succeeded in concealing his true intentions.
 The elector appeared personally at the diet of Speyer in 1544.
 The harmony of the emperor with the Evangelicals appeared never greater than at that time.
 He permitted the Regensburg declaration of 1541 to be embodied in the new recess and acknowledged all innovations which the Evangelicals had made between 1532 and 1541 because he needed the aid of the Protestants against France.
 John Frederick actually thought that peace had come and continued the ecclesiastical reforms in his country.
 Even the growing discord among the allies did not disturb him.

 When the Schmalkaldic War broke out in 1546, he marched to the south at the head of his troops, but the unexpected invasion of his country by his cousin Duke Maurice compelled him to return.
 He succeeded in reconquering the larger part of his possessions and repelling Maurice, but suddenly the emperor hastened north and surprised the elector.
 The Battle of Mühlberg, 24 April 1547, went against him and dispersed his army.
 He received a slashing wound to the left side of his face, leaving him with a disfiguring scar from his lower eye socket down his cheek.
 He was taken prisoner by Charles V and sent into exile in Worms.